ignacionelson/elementor-widgets-analyzer/README.md

 A comprehensive WordPress plugin that analyzes and tracks Elementor widget usage across all content types in your WordPress site.

-> **Note**: This plugin was built as an experiment using [Cursor](https://cursor.sh), an AI-powered code editor, to explore the capabilities of AI-assisted development for WordPress plugins.
+> **Note**: This plugin was built as an experiment using [Cursor](https://cursor.sh), an AI-powered code editor, and [Google's Gemini](https://gemini.google.com), to explore the capabilities of AI-assisted development for WordPress plugins.

 ## Features